gauntface/gaunt.dev/content/blog/2019/01/17/raspberry-pi-usb-serial.md

 ---
 title: "Raspberry Pi Over Serial USB on Ubuntu"
-excerpt: "One of the biggest barriers to working with a Raspberry Pi is working on it from a seperate computer.
+description: "One of the biggest barriers to working with a Raspberry Pi is working on it from a seperate computer.
 USB to Serial cables make it easy."
 mainImage: "/images/blog/2019/2019-01-17/raspberry-pi-snes.jpg"
 primaryColor: "#5DBCD2"